wigwamapp/wigwam/docs/SECURITY.md

 ### 15. Data Minimization

-OG Wallet collects and stores only the minimum amount of user data necessary for the operation of the application UI, respecting user privacy.
+Wigwam collects and stores only the minimum amount of user data necessary for the operation of the application UI, respecting user privacy.

 ### 16. Open Source Transparency

-OG Wallet is committed to transparency and is open source, allowing the community to review and contribute to security improvements.
+Wigwam is committed to transparency and is open source, allowing the community to review and contribute to security improvements.

 ### 17. Security Audits